IDI-Systems/acre2/docs/wiki/radios/sem-70.md

 ### Mode Selector Knob

 Currently the SEM 70 in ACRE2 features both manual channel (_HW_) and automatic channel (_AKW_) mode.
-All other settings will be ignored.
-The modes will be explained in detail later.
+All other settings will be ignored at the moment.

 ### Frequency Knobs